platisd/break-the-coupling-cpp/README.md

 ## Tightly coupled code example

 Here is some typical code that is coupled with its dependencies.
+It will be refactored to demonstrate the different ways you can decouple troublesome code.

 ### [CameraPowerController.h](src/camera_power_controller/include/CameraPowerController.h)